-All students are expected to dress appropriately for school in order to foster safety and professionalism.
+All students are expected to dress appropriately for school and when attending school sponsored field trips and functions.
 Students must maintain a neat, clean appearance at all times.
 Apparel shall not be so tight fitting, sheer, transparent, brief, low cut or revealing above or below the waist as to be indecent, distracting or disruptive to the school environment.